-A Pap Smear or Pap Test is a vaginal exam that screens for cervical cancer.
-This is done by taking a swab to collect cervical cells to be examined for abnormal growth and other indications of precancerous /cancerous cells.
-It’s a simple procedure that takes approximately 5 minutes.
+A Pap smear or Pap test is a vaginal exam that screens for cervical cancer which is done by taking a swab to c cervical cells to be examined for abnormal growth and other indications of precancerous /cancerous cells.

-You must abstain from sex, avoid, douching, or using any vaginal medicines or spermicidal foams, creams or jellies for two days before having a Pap Smear, as these may wash away or obscure abnormal cells.
+1. You must abstain from sex, avoid douching or using any vaginal medicines or spermicidal foams, creams or jellies for two days before having a Pap Smear, as these may wash away or obscure abnormal cells.

-Try not to schedule a Pap Smear during your menstrual period.
+2. Try not to schedule a Pap smear during your menstrual period.
 It's best to avoid this time of your cycle, if possible.

-The procedure just takes 5 minutes and is absolutely pain less.
+3. The procedure just takes 5 minutes and is absolutely painless.

-You will be required to lie down on your back on an exam table with your knees bent.
+4. You will be required to lie down on your back with your knees bent.

-Reports will be available after 3 days.
-You will need to meet your Gynaecologist for reviewing the Pap Smear report.
+8. Reports will be available after 3 days.